Paraguay officials raid South American football confederation CONMEBOL

 Napout is charged with soliciting bribe payments from two sports marketing firms to secure his support for awarding commercial rights to football tournaments, including the popular Copa Libertadores.

-(Reporting by Daniela Desantis, writing by Hugh Bronstein; Editing by Steve Orlofsky and Lisa Shumaker)
+(Reporting by Daniela Desantis, writing by Hugh Bronstein; Editing by Steve Orlofsky)